A Heart Warming Story: The Harry and Jennie Grove Trade School and Secondary Education Fund

 Their foster son, John Zachel, attended Hillman High School and spent much of his childhood helping out around the farm.
 After graduation, Zachel moved to Morenci, Mich., and started his own turkey farm in 1949.
 He married a school teacher, Marguerite, who taught in a one-room school house located just north of the Zachel Farm on M-156.
 Together they had three children, Gretchen, Bob and Courtland.

-At 96 years old, Zachel still operates his turkey farm.
-He is grateful for the many years he shared with Harry and Jennie Grove and wanted to make a fitting tribute in their name.
+At 96 years old, Zachel was still operating the turkey farm.
+He passed away on January 25, 2018.
+Zachel had said he was grateful for the many years he shared with Harry and Jennie Grove and wanted to make a fitting tribute in their name.
 He liked the idea of setting up a scholarship in Harry and Jennie Grove’s name.

 A week after Barb Frantz met in her office with Gary and Kay Grove on behalf of Zachel, the couple returned with a completed worksheet Frantz had provided to them and were ready to set up an annual scholarship.
 The scholarship was established for Hillman High School graduates “who wish to pursue a trade such as but not limited to: Electrician, Plumber, HVAC, Welder, Auto, Diesel and Aircraft repair and maintenance, Surveying, etc.” The minimum annual award was set at $4,000, renewable for up to four years per recipient for students maintaining a 2.5 GPA or higher.